 Most scientists agree that some species of snakes have a survival advantage of giving birth to live offspring rather than laying eggs.

-Most egg-laying species of snakes (except for the King Cobra) do not build their nests.
-They place their eggs in alligator nests, piles of rotting vegetation or any other suitable spot that’s warm and has the ideal humidity levels that will incubate the eggs and prevent them from drying out.
+Egg-laying species of snakes, except for the King Cobra, do not build their nests.
+They place their eggs in alligator nests, piles of rotting vegetation, or any other suitable spot that’s warm and has the ideal humidity levels that will incubate the eggs and prevent them from drying out.

 Most snake eggs can take 50 to 60 days to hatch, so a proper location with the right temperature and moisture levels is imperative.

-However, snakes that reside in cooler climate areas may face problems finding ideal nesting grounds for their eggs.
+However, snakes that reside in cooler climates may face problems finding ideal nesting grounds for their eggs.
 This gives viviparous and oviparous an evolutionary advantage.

-Since these snakes can continue developing their young inside their bodies, they can do what a mother snake with a clutch of eggs cannot – they can move to a warmer location.
+Since these snakes can continue developing their young inside their bodies, they can do what a mother snake with a clutch of eggs cannot.
+Female boa constrictors can move to a warmer location.

-Snakes that can look for proper incubation conditions have a selective advantage over snakes that have to drop or abandon their eggs in search of a good spot.
+Snakes that can seek out optimal incubation conditions have a selective advantage over snakes that have to drop or abandon their eggs.

-This shows that egg-laying snakes may not do so well in cooler parts of the world, hence the reason why they’re more densely found in warmer, tropical conditions.
+This shows that egg-laying snakes may not thrive in cooler parts of the world hence the reason why they’re more densely found in warmer, tropical conditions.

 Does this mean that all live-bearing snakes reside in cooler climates?
 No, you can find snakes (including boa constrictors) that give birth to live young in every climate.
 However, egg-laying species have a slimmer survival advantage the further north you go.

 How often do boa constrictors reproduce?
 Boa constrictors produce live offspring only once a year.
-However, only about half of the female boa constrictor population is reproductive each year.
-Also, female boa constrictors can only be reproductive when they are in good physical condition.
-Boa constrictors typically have 25 offspring in one litter, but this number can go up to 60 in some cases.
+However, only about half of the boa population is reproductive each year.
+Boas have 25 offspring in one litter, but this number can go up to 60 in some cases.
 On average, female boa constrictors have three to five litters during their entire lifespan.

 Can boas reproduce without mating?
-In boa constrictors, reproduction is almost always sexual.
-However, one boa constrictor was found to reproduce asexually via a process called parthenogenesis.
-According to Science Direct, this is the growth and development of an embryo occur without fertilization.
+In boas, reproduction is almost always sexual.
+However, one boa was found to reproduce asexually via a process called parthenogenesis.
+According to Science Direct, this is the growth and development of an embryo that occurs without fertilization.